aniketagnihotri/Echo-Server/README.md

 # Echo-Server
-A basic implementation of an Echo Server written in both C and Java.
+A basic implementation of an Echo Server written in Java.